Reverse-Cycling

 • Breastfeed often when you're with baby.

-• Take advantage of evenings and weekends to nurse on the breast, on-demand.
+• Take advantage of evenings and weekends to nurse on-demand.

 • Store breast milk in small quantities so there is less waste if baby refuses.